Chord progressions in various keys

 Chord progressions in the key of C

 The key of C is one of the most common keys for a guitarist.
-One reason is that there are many open chords with pretty simple shapes that can be played together.
+One reason is that there are many open chords with unchallenging shapes (with F as a little trickier exception) that can be played together.

 C – F – G – C